DIN-Foundation/bcs-ntnu-2021/paper/05-implementation.md

     ...many things here
     ```

-- The entire Rust-package can be found in the [did-cli](https://github.com/DIN-Foundation/bcs-ntnu-2021/tree/main/did-cli) sub-folder of the [bachelors Github project](https://github.com/DIN-Foundation/bcs-ntnu-2021).
+- The entire Rust-package can be found in the [did-cli](https://github.com/DIN-Foundation/bcs-ntnu-2021/tree/main/did-cli) sub-folder of the [bachelor's Github project](https://github.com/DIN-Foundation/bcs-ntnu-2021).

 ## 5.2 Build instructions